Antisemitism during the Gaza war: Incidents

 On October 15, 2023, in Berkeley, California, a billboard calling out antisemitism was defaced with anti-Israel graffiti.
 Several San Francisco buildings were vandalized with similar messages—some praising Hamas' attacks—sparking condemnation by Mayor London Breed and District Attorney Brooke Jenkins, who characterized the graffiti as antisemitic.
 Around seven members of White Lives Matter California held a demonstration on a bridge in Walnut Creek, holding up signs reading "No More Wars for I$rael" and promoting the neo-Nazi propaganda film Europa: The Last Battle.

 On October 19, 2023, the Illinois Comptroller's office fired one of its lawyers, Sarah Chowdhury, over antisemitic remarks she posted on the Instagram page of another lawyer, who is Jewish, including the statement "Hitler should have eradicated all of you".
 The latter said that Chowdhury had been prompted to make the remarks by media coverage of the war in Gaza.
 Chowdhury was also fired from her position as president of the South Asian Bar Association of Chicago.

 On October 29, threats against the Jewish community at Cornell University were posted online, threatening to shoot, rape, and murder Jewish students and encouraging violence against them.
 The FBI is investigating the incident as a hate crime.
 On October 31, the New York State Police announced they had a person of interest in custody.
 Patrick Dai, a junior at Cornell as the time, eventually pled guilty in federal court to one count of "posting threats to kill or injure another person using interstate communications."
 His lawyer said that his comments were made to garner sympathy for Jewish students.

 In January 2024 a game between the girls' varsity teams from The Leffell School and Roosevelt High School Early College Studies in Yonkers was stopped when Roosevelt students began hurling antisemitic slurs at Leffell students.
 The New York City Public Schools Alliance reported that one of the students yelled "I support Hamas, you fucking Jew" and during the third quarter became aggressive and violent during the play resulting in injuries of Leffell's players.

+The NYPD recorded 45 antisemitic hate crimes in New York City in June 2024, 57% of the total number of reported hate crimes.